ChemicalDevelopment/chemicaldevelopment.github.io/_posts/2016-05-22-sums-and-products.md

 ---
 layout: post
 title: Sums and products
+description: Some interesting infinite sums, and products
+image: sums.png
 ---

 Have you ever seen a really awesome sum?
 Like this one here: